What's New!

 Casino Giraud seen from the terrace of Acqua Paola

-by Romano Carapecchia, an architect who left Rome in 1706 and continued his career in Malta.
-The Vaini had a fine family chapel (Madonna del Rosario) at S. Onofrio.
-The building was acquired by the Giraud in 1765 and at that time its wings were shorter and ended with a balustrade and some statues (as shown by Vasi in his Grand View of Rome); in 1925 the villa was given its current aspect; after WWII it was acquired by Spain and it houses the Spanish Embassy to the Italian Republic, while the historical palace in Piazza di Spagna houses the Embassy to the Holy See.
-In addition the Spanish flag can be seen on the terrace of Palazzo Borghese.
+Casino Giraud was built at the beginning of the XVIIIth century for the Vaini family by Romano Carapecchia, an architect who left Rome in 1706 and continued his career in Malta.
+The Vaini had a fine family chapel at S. Onofrio.
+The building was acquired by the Giraud in 1765 and at that time its wings were shorter and ended with a balustrade and some statues (as shown by Vasi in his Grand View of Rome); in 1925 the villa was given its current aspect; after WWII it was bought by Spain.
+It houses the residence of the Spanish Ambassador to the Italian Republic, while the Embassy is located at Palazzo Borghese.
+The historical palace in Piazza di Spagna houses the Embassy to the Holy See.

 Enlargement of the view enjoyed by Casino Giraud